ibrahim-alsaadi/Data-anaylsis/README.md

 - Mylars are stored in the server as 3D CAT files with standardized names such as "T3A3_FX02__011_COM_TR_U002TA_0017_00_MYLAR.CATPart".
 Therefore, we can retrieve a list of Mylars.
 ![Clamp](Clamp_unit.jpg)

+## Getting the source file from the server